ovh/docs/pages/public_cloud/public_cloud_databases/information_01_security_overview/guide.en-gb.md

 Technical backups are backups made by OVHcloud to maintain Service Level Agreement.
 These backups could not be activated at customer request.

 ### 4.2 Customer data backups
 Customer data (DB) is backed up, automated and oparated following different frequencies.
 Those backups are encrypted and uploaded to a remote, replicated storage backend, in a different datacenter from the database service.
-Details about frequencies,, RPO and locations are listed following type of services and ranges at [this link](/pages/public_cloud/public_cloud_databases/databases_05_automated_backups).
+Details about frequencies,, RPO and locations are listed following type of services and ranges at [this link](/pages/public_cloud/public_cloud_databases/databases_05_automated_backups).<br>
-Customer data backup health status is checked daily by OVHcloud.
+Customer data backup health status is checked daily by OVHcloud.<br>
 If you need to restore your data using a backup, you can follow [this guide](/pages/public_cloud/public_cloud_databases/databases_06_restore_backup) and create a new service for the purpose.

 ## 5.Logs